MacsDickinson/blog/Snow/_posts/2014-01-09-Manage-Spotify-with-AutoHotKey.md

 Update
 ------

-As suggested by [Matt][1] in the comments - I've taken a look at [SharpKeys] to map my CapLocks (who uses it?!) to a function key - F15.
+As suggested by [Matt][1] in the comments - I've taken a look at [SharpKeys][7] to map my CapLocks (who uses it?!) to a function key - F15.
 Using AutoHotKey I can then map my mapped F15 plus other keys to send the commands:

       F15 & Space::Send {Media_Play_Pause}   ; Caps+Space => Play/Pause music
       F15 & Left::Send {Media_Prev}          ; Caps+← => Previous track